-Fiscal year 2019 will mark twenty years of participation as an MTW agency for SHA.
-Each year the agency adopts a plan that describes activities planned for the following fiscal year.
+SHA has been an MTW agency for over twenty years.
+Each year, the agency adopts a plan that describes activities planned for the following fiscal year.
 At the end of the year, we prepare a report describing our accomplishments.

 Stakeholder involvement